CypherpunkSamurai/go-build-it/NOTES.md

 After 1 day of fiddling around ZeroMQ documentation and dockerfiles on github turns out zeromq is a library only job queue implementation.

 Welp, off to research again, [there are a few other alternatives](https://www.softpost.org/message-queue/rabbitmq-alternatives) i could find:

 - [Apache Qpid](https://qpid.apache.org)
 - [ActiveMQ](https://activemq.apache.org)

 But these aren't really as good as rabbitmq.

 Welp we return to rabbitmq again i guess.
 It's the industry standard and nothings wrong with a little heavy machinery that works well.

+## 2025-02-24 11:46:57 - Should we reinvent the wheel

+The WorkflowType has all the commands and all the information required for running a task so should we create a seperate runtask type.

+I think its a good idea to create a seperate RunTaskType, this way we can validate the workflow before running it.

+## 2025-03-01 23:35:12 - Changes to the RunTaskType

+So I changed the RunTaskType to be a struct that can be used to run the task.
+Added a git url and converted it to use commands instead of Dockerfile.